Summer in Japan - How to Plan a Japan Summer Trip 2026

 While the rest of Japan is pushing through 38°C humidity, Hokkaido sits at a comfortable 20–24°C with low humidity and clear skies.
 Summer is when Furano's lavender fields hit peak bloom.

-Beyond Furano, Hokkaido in summer is built for being outside.
-Cycling through farmland, kayaking on lakes that reflect the mountains above, hiking trails in Daisetsuzan National Park, where you might go two hours without seeing another person.
+Beyond Furano, Hokkaido, in summer, is built for being outside.
+Cycling through farmland, kayaking on lakes that reflect the mountains above, and hiking trails in Daisetsuzan National Park, where you might go two hours without seeing another person.

 Top Unique Things to Do in Japan in Summer